SWE266-OnlineBankingApp/bankofirvine/README.md

 ### Application testing

-We use Selenium to do unit tests under Chrome browser.
-We covered 4 categories of testing here, including login, registration, deposit and withdrawal.
+Selenium was used to perform unit tests in the Chrome browser.
-The Selenium helps us automatically open the browser, input the test data, check results, and close the browser.

 ### Executing Selenium testing

-If interested, one has to install the Selenium first:
+If interested, one has to install Selenium first:
 ```
 pip3 install selenium
 ```